gurchk/espruino-esk8-remote/README.md

 A remote + reciever software i developt with help from AntiumOne.
 Uses two MDBT42Q boards as reciever and transmitter.
 For images or questions; https://www.electric-skateboard.builders/t/haya-12s4p-dual-vesc6-12fifties-first-build-6374/91605/5

+Code is WIP and should be used with caution.

 ### VESC UART Info

 It is a uint8_t byte stream.